Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 ---
 layout: apppage
 title:  Feedback
-date:   2016-06-16
+date:   2016-06-19
 categories: iniciante
 disqus: true
 ---
-New MineServer for PE 0.15.0 upgrade has been developed.
-You can download the updated forecast in two days.
+The new MineServer for PE 0.15.0 has been submitted in June 16.You will be able to update 1.07 in these days.

-Welcome your questions, comments, suggestions.
+MineServer 1.06 Just compatible with MCPE 0.14.3